-On the Stone's node this parameter must provide 1 semaphore for each user who will log in to that Stone from any node plus an overhead of 4.
-In distributed systems, nodes that have only user sessions (Gems, but no Stone) must provide 1 semaphore for each user session on that node plus an overhead of 1.
+On the Stone's node this parameter must provide two semaphores for each user who will log in to that Stone from any node plus an overhead of four.
+In distributed systems, nodes that have only user sessions (Gems, but no Stone) must provide two semaphores for each user session on that node plus an overhead of one.

-The number of semaphores actually requested for a particular shared page cache depends on the GemStone configuration file read by the process that starts the cache and is (SHR_PAGE_CACHE_NUM_PROCS + 1).
+The number of semaphores actually requested for a particular shared page cache depends on the GemStone configuration file read by the process that starts the cache and is (SHR\PAGE\CACHE\NUM\PROCS \ 2) + 1.

 - c. semmns sets the total number of semaphores in the system.
 This parameter limits the total number of GemStone sessions on a node.
-Keep this setting \geq semms1 (above). - d.
+Keep this setting $\geq$ semms1 (above). - d.
 A file descriptor limit of 1024 is adequate for up to about 500 GemStone users.
 Each user session requires two file descriptors, and others are needed for extents, transaction logs, and overhead.
 Consequently, you may need to set the nfile parameter to a larger value, such as 2048.
-Use caution and increase the default setting only when necessary because doing so can have system side effects. - The configuration option SHR_PAGE_CACHE_SIZE_KB defines the size (in KBytes) of extent page space in the shared page cache.
-The maximum acceptable value for this configuration option is limited by system memory, kernel configurations, and cache space allocated by SHR_PAGE_CACHE_NUM_PROCS.
-As a general guideline, the maximum limit for SHR_PAGE_CACHE_SIZE_KB is approximately 1.8 GB.
+Use caution and increase the default setting only when necessary because doing so can have system side effects. - The configuration option SHR\PAGE\CACHE\SIZE\KB defines the size (in KBytes) of extent page space in the shared page cache.
+The maximum acceptable value for this configuration option is limited by system memory, kernel configurations, and cache space allocated by SHR\PAGE\CACHE\NUM\PROCS.
+As a general guideline, the maximum limit for SHR\PAGE\CACHE\SIZE\KB is approximately 1.8 GB.